rancher/rancher-docs/versioned_docs/version-2.12/how-to-guides/advanced-user-guides/ui-server-side-pagination.md

 ## Known Limitations of UI Server-Side Pagination

-This initial release improves the performance of Pods, Secrets, Nodes and ConfigMaps in the Cluster Explorer pages, and most resources in the Explorer's **More Resources** section.
+- This initial release improves the performance of most pages used to view, create or edit resources within the `local` or downstream clusters i.e. the Cluster Explorer view.

-Pages can't be automatically refreshed.
-You can manually refresh table contents by clicking the **Refresh** button.
+- Areas outside the Cluster Explorer are not yet covered by this feature.
+- Resources in Lists are automatically updated, however not instantaneously.

 ### Regressions

-There were performance regressions following the resource cache support changes, and they are outlined below:
+The following regressions occur when the feature is enabled.
+These mainly revolve around different sort or filter behaviors in affected lists.

 - All lists that utilize Server-Side Pagination:
   - `State` column sort and filter features work on the resources `metadata.state.name` field instead of one deduced locally by the UI.